Jean Tatlock: Sexuality

+Relationship with Oppenheimer

+Tatlock began seeing Robert Oppenheimer in 1936, when she was a graduate student at Stanford and Oppenheimer was a professor of physics at Berkeley.
+They met through his landlady, Mary Ellen Washburn, who was a member of the Communist Party, when Washburn held a fundraiser for communist-backed Spanish Republicans.
 The couple started dating and reportedly had a passionate relationship.
 He proposed to her twice, but she refused.
 Tatlock is credited with introducing Oppenheimer to radical politics during the late 1930s, and to people involved with, or sympathetic to, the Communist Party or related groups, such as Rudy Lambert and Thomas Addis.
 The couple continued seeing each other after Oppenheimer became involved with Kitty Harrison, whom he married on November 1, 1940.
 Oppenheimer and Tatlock spent the New Year together in 1941, and once met at the Mark Hopkins Hotel in San Francisco.